Welcome

 Rights and Remedies After Breach

-• Partial breach: Nonbreaching party must continue performance but may claim damages.
+• Nonbreaching party must continue to perform.

 Worked Example 1.1